 Presented by the Global Foundation for the Performing Arts in partnership with the United Nations Institute for Training & Research, this conference will welcome the Global Music Education League and its more than 70 Member Institutions for its Annual Meeting.

-A vibrant and relevant classical music sector requires substantive preparation and education.
-Performing musicians need holistic training to focus their artistic vision and to build professional development capacities vital for their career.
+A vibrant and relevant classical music sector requires early preparation and education.
+Performing musicians need holistic training to focus their artistic vision and to build professional development capacities vital for their careers.
 This online conference will bring together the global directors of music conservatories, competitions and experts in the classical music sector committed to providing essential mentorship to secure and rethink the future of performance.

 COVID-19 has greatly impacted the performing arts.
 Artists, conservatoires, concert venues and competitions have altered their operations and schedules significantly.
-However, this time of re-assessment has inspired new ways of sustaining the music of its performers.
+However, this time of re-assessment has inspired new ways of sustaining the music of its performers particularly through the adoption of new technologies.
 Opportunities for greater international connection are expanding and this conference seeks to find global solutions.

 - Understand the impact of COVID-19 to the artists community around the world, and on the work of art preservation.

 - Discover greater opportunities for international connections and cooperations in the area of arts.

 - Transform art communication into a tool that promote peace and SDGs across regions

 The conference will be moderated by the Global Foundation for the Performing Arts.
 Audience and speakers will be provided with invitations to access the ZOOM online forum.
 Two 2-Hour Sessions will be presented on 16 and 17 November 2020 at times select to accommodate international attendees and the conference will be recorded for future international broadcast.